 We offer flexible academic support that will assist students to find a program that will enhance their already acquired skills and provide them with the resources to apply those skills to their careers.
 We will help students to understand the uniqueness of the learning and teaching model and assist them in making a decision that works for them.
 We will help students to utilize the internal and external support that will assist them in their academic, personal and professional life.

 Financial support services will assist students with their band funding application, or assistance from Metis and other Aboriginal organizations that may provide bursary and grant applications.
 Royal Roads University is currently working to build partnerships to develop funding that will create awards.

-Additional to our goal is to find ways to connect our current Indigenous and Metis students with our Indigenous and Metis Alumni by sharing stories, providing support, and creating new opportunities for research and outreach utilizing technology, an online world which connects Indigenous and Metis students with prospective students and alumni from their home and communities.
-If you are Indigenous and/or Metis Alumni, and interested in being a support and willing to connect to a current or prospective Indigenous student, please contact us.
+Additional to our goal is to find ways to connect our current Indigenous students with our Indigenous Alumni by sharing stories, providing support, and creating new opportunities for research and outreach utilizing technology, an online world which connects Indigenous and Metis students with prospective students and alumni from their home and communities.
+If you are Indigenous Alumni, and interested in being a support and willing to connect to a current or prospective Indigenous student, please contact us.